sagartulips/PHP-Web-Tools/README.md

 ## 📄 License

-This project is released for **personal and development use**.
+This project is released for **general purpose and development use**.
-Use at your own risk.

----
+It is provided *“as is”* without any warranty or guarantee of fitness for a particular purpose.
+The authors and contributors shall not be held liable for any damage, data loss, or issues arising from its use.
+Please exercise caution when deploying in production environments.